MaterializeInc/materialize/doc/user/content/sql/alter-sink.md

 unhealthy sink that can't make progress will result in the command timing out.
 {{</ note >}}

+A sink cannot be created directly on a catalog object.
+As a workaround you can create a materialized view on a catalog object and create a sink on the materialized view.

 ### Valid schema changes

 For `ALTER SINK` to be successful, the newly specified relation must lead to a